ADULTS AT FIRST CHRISTIAN CHURCH

 Briefly, an EfM group meets in the community of its members, mentored by a trained leader, for a period of time of weekly gatherings for the semester of nine months.
 After one semester, a student would have the right kind of information to determine if the next semesters would be of interest.
 The first year centers on a study of the Old Testament; the following semesters deal with the New Testament, Church History and Christian Ethics, respectively.
 The cost for each semester, paid by the student, provides the text books and support materials.
 Education for Ministry (EfM) is a program that began in 1975 and is administered by the School of the South, Sewanee, Tenn.
 For several years the Lexington Theological Seminary co-sponsored for students in Kentucky.

 Bowling Green, Kentucky, has two EfM classes.
 One is at Christ Church Episcopal and the other is at First Christian Church (Disciples of Christ).
 At First Christian Church, the Fall semester begins the last of August and continues through April.
-Our EfM mentor is James McLean.
-For more information contact Martha Carson.
+Our EfM mentors are James McLean and Susan Bays.

-The College Ministry group is open to anyone “college age” and meets each Wednesday at 6:30pm.
+The College Ministry group is open to anyone “college age” and meets each Wednesday at 7pm.
 The group enjoys both structured discussion and activities, as well as space to just breathe, relax and hang out.
 College Ministry is “an inclusive space to explore your faith.”
-Contact Associate Minister Daniel Lyvers for more info.
+Contact Associate Minister Daniel Lyvers for more info or visit our College Ministry page.

 In the fall of 2013 several women of the church decided to start a “Bunco” group and meet monthly in one another’s homes.
 We quickly learned that much more than Bunco was desired when we never actually played a game and instead ended up talking the entire time.